shift838/gcc-tms9900_install/README.md

 # POST Installation

-1. To activate the updated enviornment variables: source ~/.bashrc or simply just open a new terminal
+1. To activate the updated enviornment variables:

+	- Execute command: source ~/.bashrc or simply just open a new terminal

 # To build the 32k memory tester project:
 1. Edit Makefile to ensure LIBTI99 points to your ~/libti99 directory.